rust-bakery/nom/doc/upgrading_to_nom_2.md

     |               - in this macro invocation
 ```

+It is rather easy to fix, just activate the "verbose-errors" feature:

 ```diff
 -nom             = "^1.0.0"
 nom             = { version = "^2.0.0", features = ["verbose-errors"] }
 ```

-If you only use `Err::Code`, you could switch to the simple errors, since it replaces the `Err` enum with `ErrorKind`.
+If you only use `Err::Code` to make your custom error codes, you could switch to the simple errors, since it replaces the `Err<Input,E=u32>` enum, which contained an `ErrorKind<E=u32>`, with the `ErrorKind<E=u32>` type directly.

 # the eof function was removed

+The eof implementation was linked too much to the input type.
+This is now a macro combinator, called `eof!()`.

+If you see the following error, remove the `eof` import and replace all `eof` calls by `eof!()`.
 ```ìgnore
 error[E0432]: unresolved import `nom::eof`
  --> src/parser.rs:1:20